fedora-java/javapackages-bootstrap/README.md

 JPT is the biggest offender -- it requires more than a hundred of Java packages, all of which in turn build-require JPT.

-JPB comes with a solution to this problem -- it builds everything hat JPT needs to work, without reliance on any Java software other than OpenJDK.
+JPB comes with a solution to this problem -- it builds everything that JPT needs to work, without reliance on any Java software other than OpenJDK.
 JPT can depend on JPB for everything, without depending on any other Java packages.
 For example, JPB contains embedded version